AndreiBarsan/oxford-hack-16/README.md

 head movements to mouse movements).
 This currently works quite well.
 The code for this application resides in the `mouse/` directory, and only supports OS X at the moment.

+The raw data should be saved in the 'recordings/' folder (child of the project root).
+The data used during the hackathon for data exploration are not included since they take up roughly 0.5Gb.